U.S. Department of State Seal

 Violent crime, such as murder, rape, kidnapping, and pillaging, continue throughout North Kivu province.
 Road travelers are frequently targeted for ambush, armed robbery, and kidnapping.

-Terrorist and armed groups operate in North Kivu province.
-They have attacked military and civilian targets, including humanitarian aid workers, businesspeople, and other NGO personnel operating in the area.
+Terrorist and armed groups operating in North Kivu province have attacked military and civilian targets and represent an ongoing threat to humanitarian aid workers and other NGO personnel operating in the area.

-The U.S. government is unable to provide emergency consular services to U.S. citizens in North Kivu province as travel of U.S. government employees under the U.S. Embassy (Chief of Mission) security responsibility to North Kivu Province is restricted.
+The U.S. government is unable to provide emergency consular services to U.S. citizens in North Kivu province as U.S. government travel to these areas is restricted.

 Visit our website for Travel to High-Risk Areas.